yasmin-alshurafa/introduction-to-interactive-media/September 15/README.md

 ## Assignment 1 Journey

-### Intresting Discoveries:
+### Interesting Discoveries:
-      I used the color selector tool to get the exact color needed.
+- I used the color selector tool to get the exact color needed.
-      I used the strokeWeight() function to add dimensions to the portrait.
+- I used the strokeWeight() function to add dimensions to the portrait.

 ### Challanges:
-      It took me a while to get the lines at an angle.
+- It took me a while to get the lines at an angle.
-      It took me a while to know how to adjust the arc upside down.
+- It took me a while to know how to adjust the arc upside down.

+## My Potrait: